 It’s important to understand that people who do not have HIV can also develop a variety of skin lesions.
 Having certain skin lesions does not necessarily mean that a person has HIV.

 Various skin conditions that cause lesions are common among people with HIV.
 These conditions include:

 Seborrheic dermatitis is a skin condition that causes patches of scaly skin, swelling, and itching.
-Common areas affected include the hairline and the nasolabial folds, which are the indentations on the face that run from the edges of the nose to the outer corners of the mouth.
+Common areas affected include a person’s hairline and nasolabial folds — the indentations on the face that run from the edges of the nose to the outer corners of the mouth.

-Seborrheic dermatitis is caused by an overgrowth of fungus that usually lives harmlessly on the skin.
+An overgrowth of fungus that usually lives harmlessly on the skin causes seborrheic dermatitis.
 It is not contagious.

-The Department of Veteran Affairs report that, without effective antiretroviral treatment, up to 40% of people with HIV and 80% of those with advanced HIV have seborrheic dermatitis.
+The Department of Veteran Affairs reports that, without effective antiretroviral treatment, up to 40% of people with HIV and 80% of those with advanced HIV have seborrheic dermatitis.

 In people with HIV, seborrheic dermatitis usually improves with effective antiretroviral therapy.

 Typical treatments include antifungal agents, such as topical ketoconazole.
-Antifungal shampoos can treat seborrheic dermatitis of the scalp.
+Antifungal shampoos can treat seborrheic dermatitis of a person’s scalp.